JamieHarris1/COVID19_model_UK_Brazil/README.md

 # COVID19_model_UK_Brazil

-Program to implement a various mathematical models for COVID19 in the Uk and Brazil
+Program to implement various mathematical models for COVID19 in the Uk and Brazil

 ### SIR model